 - An employee who has responsibilities with respect to education loans shall not accept from any lender or affiliate of any lender any fee, payment, or other financial benefit (including the opportunity to purchase stock) as compensation for any type of consulting arrangement or other contract to provide services to a lender or on behalf of a lender relating to education loans.

-- CU Boulder shall not, through award packaging or other methods, assign a first-time borrower's loan to a particular lender or refuse to certify, or delay certification of, any loan based on the borrower's selection of a particular lender or guaranty agency.
+CU Boulder shall not, through a financial aid offer or other method, assign a first-time borrower's loan to a particular lender or refuse to certify, or delay certification of, any loan based on the borrower's selection of a particular lender or guaranty agency.

 - CU Boulder shall not request or accept from any lender any offer of funds to be used for private education loans, including funds for an opportunity pool loan, in exchange for the institution providing concessions or promises to a lender regarding a specified number of loans made, insured, or guaranteed; a specified volume of loans; or a preferred lender arrangement for such loans.
 An opportunity pool is defined as a private education loan made by a lender to a student (or the student's family) that involves payment by the institution to the lender for extending credit to the student.